 Rooms: There are 55 suites made up of junior, studio, one bedroom and signature suites.
 All come with 24 hour butler service.
 Suites vary in size: junior 30-37sqm, studio 40-74sqm, one bedroom 57-68sqm, and signature 62-130sqm.
 All have similar facilities including a sitting area, satellite TV, Wi-Fi and iPad, bar with hot and cold drinks and snacks, plus a bathroom with underfloor heating and supply of toiletries,.
 The air conditioning system can be used to supply oxygen-enriched air to help ease any symptoms of altitude sickness.
 The air can also be scented with soothing aromas of Andean herbs and flowers.

 Activities: Many of the city’s major attractions are within walking distance of the hotel.
-At the hotel itself you can take a guided tour, view the art collection, attend a cookery class, take part in a yoga session, try some salsa dancing and taste different varieties of pisco, Peru’s national drink.
+At the hotel itself you can take a guided tour, view the art collection, attend a cookery or pottery class, take part in a yoga session, try some salsa dancing and taste different varieties of pisco, Peru’s national drink.

 Dining: Meals are eaten at individual tables in Senzo Restaurant.
 Breakfast is served from 5am till 10:30am, lunch from 11 to 4pm, and dinner 7pm till 10:30pm.
 The cuisine is modern Andean.
 You can also dine at the adjacent Belmond Hotel Monasterio.